Spectral rigidity of two-dimensional Liouville tori: Introduction and main results

 \subsubsection{On the linearity assumption in Theorem~\ref{thm:main2}}

-While the linearity assumption in Theorem~\ref{thm:main2} may appear to be an artificial limitation, it might in fact be necessary, as the following example indicates.
+While the linearity assumption in Theorem~\ref{thm:main2} may appear to be an artificial limitation, it might in fact be necessary to obtain triviality of the deformation.
+This is indicated by the following example, which is a special case of a \emph{rearrangement} as discussed in Theorem \ref{thm:mainsecond}.

-\begin{exa}[Two rivers] Consider the Euclidean metric $g_0 = \dif x_1^2 + \dif x_2^2$ on $\R^2/\Z^2$ and consider a conformal perturbation of the form $g_1 = (1 + f(x_2))(\dif x_1^2 + \dif x_2^2)$, where $f$ is a smooth nonnegative and compactly supported function, depending only on the second coordinate.
-If (for simplicity) $f$ is even and sufficiently small, then geodesics on $\T^2$ which pass through the support of $f$ must enter and exit at the same angle relative to the $x_1$ axis.
-Now consider the metric (of revolution) $g_{2, c} = \big(1 + f(x_2 - c) + f(x_2)\big) \big(\dif x_1^2 + \dif x_2^2\big)$, where $c$ is a parameter which translates one copy of $f$ so that $g_0$ is perturbed along two, disjoint horizontal strips, which we call rivers (see Figure~\ref{fig:tworivers}).
-If $f$ is sufficiently small, there are two types of closed geodesics on $(\T^2, g_{2,c})$.
-There are orbits which pass through both rivers at a nonzero angle, swim across in a symmetric but curved fashion, and then exit back into the flat region, where they continue in a straight line.
-Then there are the orbits which swim downstream along the supports of $f(x_2)$ or $f(x_2 - c)$.
-If one changes the constant $c$, it is clear that neither type of orbit changes its length, but for different $c \mod 1$ corresponding to disjoint rivers, the metrics $g_{2,c}$ are not isometric! \end{exa}
+\begin{exa}[Two rivers] consider a metric on $\T^2$ of the form where $f$ is a smooth nonnegative function supported in a small proper subinterval of $\T$.
+Choose $c$ such that $f$ and $f( \cdot - c)$ have disjoint support so that $g_{{c}}$ is flat outside two disjoint horizontal strips, which we call rivers (see Figure~\ref{fig:tworivers}).

+For this metric, it is not hard to see, for example by applying the Maupertuis principle (Section~\ref{subsubsec:Maupertuis} and Lemma~\ref{lem:length-liouville}), that all closed geodesics belong to one of two types: firstly, there are orbits which pass through both rivers at a nonzero angle, swim across in a symmetric but curved fashion, and then exit back into the flat region, where they continue in a straight line; secondly, there are the orbits which swim downstream along the supports of $f(x_2)$ or $f(x_2 - c)$.
+In particular, the nonnegativity of $f$ ensures that there are no orbits trapped in between the two rivers.

+Observe now that, if one changes the parameter $c$, it is clear that neither type of orbit changes its length, but for different $c \mod 1$ corresponding to disjoint rivers, the corresponding metrics are not isometric! \end{exa}

-Since the Laplace spectrum is typically accessed via the length spectrum (see also Section~\ref{sec:background}), this example suggests that there may exist length -- but not Laplace -- isospectral metrics in the family $(g_{2, c + \epsilon})_\epsilon$, which is clearly deformed nonlinearly in $\epsilon$.
-However, this example might be ruled out as something `nongeneric'.
+Since the Laplace spectrum is typically accessed via the length spectrum (see also Section~\ref{sec:background}), this example suggests that there may exist length -- but not Laplace -- isospectral metrics in the family {$(g_{c+\epsilon})_\epsilon$, which is clearly deformed nonlinearly in $\epsilon$}.
+However, this example might be ruled out as something `nongeneric.'